389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase4.md

     (i.e: Take backend lock in write mode on all dbs then closing alls dbs then the env change the env config and reopen everything  )
+- Having bulk write operations (mainly when handling: reindex / import) (i.e: that means grouping a bunch of write operation in a single txn)